-¶ 7.23.aia Graham v.
-Deere, Test for Obviousness
+¶ 7.23.aia Test for Obviousness

-The factual inquiries set forth in Graham v.
-John Deere Co., 383 U.S. 1, 148 USPQ 459 (1966), that are applied for establishing a background for determining obviousness under 35 U.S.C.
+The factual inquiries for establishing a background for determining obviousness under 35 U.S.C.
 103 are summarized as follows:

 - 1. Determining the scope and contents of the prior art. - 2.
 Ascertaining the differences between the prior art and the claims at issue. - 3.
 Resolving the level of ordinary skill in the pertinent art. - 4.
 Considering objective evidence present in the application indicating obviousness or nonobviousness.